-A data collection device paired with the mobile phone may in fact be for a different person (mis-association of data) ( 3.3, Pairing User Accounts. #2)
+A data collection device paired with the mobile phone may in fact be for a different person (mis-association of data) ( Pairing User Accounts)

-A third party cloud-based platform may have inadequate security measures of which the consumer is unaware. ( automatic timeout/logoff)
+A third party cloud-based platform may have inadequate security measures of which the consumer is unaware. ( disclosure of infrastructure security measures)

-Transmission between mobile app and cloud-based platform may have inadequate or unknown transmission security ( 3.5 encryption of data in transit)
+Transmission between mobile app and cloud-based platform may have inadequate or unknown transmission security ( encryption of data in transit)

-The consumer exchanges or discontinues their use of the mobile device without removing all data from the device or other locations to which the device transmitted data. ( see 4.1 App and Data Removal, 4.2 Permitted Uses of Data Post Account Closure)
+The consumer exchanges or discontinues their use of the mobile device without removing all data from the device or other locations to which the device transmitted data.
+(App and Data Removal, Permitted Uses of Data Post Account Closure)

-The device is not on the person, is turned off, is silent, or is otherwise unable to get the consumer’s attention when the app issues an important alert. ( is there a suitable mitigation?)
+The device is not on the person, is turned off, is silent, or is otherwise unable to get the consumer’s attention when the app issues an important alert. ( disclosure of degree of liability re notifications)

-The healthcare provider to which the app communicates data has little or no control over the device characteristics, environment, or usage patterns, unlike enterprise IT where only approved/provisioned devices are used. ( out of scope, not a developer issue)
+The healthcare provider to which the app communicates data has little or no control over the device characteristics, environment, or usage patterns, unlike enterprise IT where only approved/provisioned devices are used. ( out of scope, not a developer issue, but should be document in product risk assessment)

-Some of these potential risks are motivators for many of the conformance criteria in cMHAFF.
+Some of these potential risks are motivators for the conformance criteria in cMHAFF.
 Where risks have both high likelihood and high impact, SHALL criteria are indicated.

 Summary of Major Differences in Use Case Scenarios